 New York law allows grandparents to seek custody and visitation with grandkids in certain circumstances.
 At Trotto Law Firm, P.C., we understand the sensitive nature of unusual custody and visitation concerns.
 Our lawyer will evaluate your case, explain your options and advocate for your rights as you move forward.

 New York courts recognize the parents’ inherent right to make decisions on behalf of their children, even if that means limiting contact with grandparents.
+For example, if a parent determines that one of their child’s grandparents is an unsafe influence for any reason, they have every right to limit or cease contact with that grandparent.
+So, technically, the custodial parent always has the final say when it comes to who they allow to spend time with their child.
 However, there are limited circumstances in which a court may agree that visitation with grandparents is in the best interests of the child, including:

 For a grandparent, being able to see grandchildren and have regular visits with them is critical for maintaining relationships.
 If your goal is to protect your relationships with your grandchildren, then our goal is to bring your case to a successful conclusion.
 You can rely on our experience and knowledge of New York laws as you navigate this sensitive family law matter and try to establish visitation rights.